 With so many places to debut your videos, getting the correct aspect ratio has become critical to your project’s success.
 But it can be tricky to understand.

 Today we’re going to provide an aspect ratio definition, along with the different formats you can use to promote your work.

 Aspect ratio definition

-The aspect ratio of an image describes the relationship between width and height.
+Aspect ratio is the relationship between width and height of an image.
 It's usually written as two numbers separated by a colon, as in 16:9.
 It can also be written with an “x” between the numbers.

 Example 2: Facebook supports 16:9, 9:16, 4:5, 2:3, & 1:1